+Making bread with toasted sesame seeds is a no-brainer.
 If you’ve never experienced toasted sesame seeds, you are missing out.
-I keep a bowl of toasted sesame seeds in my kitchen at all time.
-Like other people will add salt and pepper, I will add salt, pepper and toasted sesame seeds.
-Making a bread with toasted sesame seeds is a no brainer.
+I keep a bowl of toasted sesame seeds in my kitchen.
+Like other people will add salt and pepper, I will add salt, pepper, and toasted sesame seeds.
 This is my recipe for toasted sesame seed sourdough bread.

 Sesame seeds are a sign of good luck

-Today many countries all over the world produce sesame seeds, they were first cultivated in India.
-Japan is the biggest importer of sesame seeds as it is a huge part of their cuisine.
+Today, many countries worldwide produce sesame seeds; they were first cultivated in India.
+Japan is the biggest importer of sesame seeds as it is a massive part of their cuisine.

-Researches observed the diastolic and systolic blood pressure to be lower in people with a moderate sesame seed consumption.
+Researchers observed the diastolic and systolic blood pressure to be lower in people with moderate sesame seed consumption.

-The worlds cuisines uses sesame seeds in a myriad of different ways.
-Here’s just a few:
+The world’s cuisines use sesame seeds in a myriad of different ways.
+Here are just a few:

 - toppings for baked goods like burger buns or bagels